kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 		  logseq.order-list-type:: number
 		- Create the vector or parametric equations for two ==[[skew]]== lines in $$\R^3$$.
 If you try to solve this system for its parameters, what happens?
 Will this always happen for two skew lines? logseq.order-list-type:: number
+		- How can you verify that your solution to a system of equations is correct? logseq.order-list-type:: number
+		- ### Practice
-		- Assume that two lines intersect and you are solving this system for its parameters. logseq.order-list-type:: number
+			- logseq.order-list-type:: number
 	- ## Review